Oklahoma Individual Resident Income Tax Return Packet (instructions, forms and tables)

 Historical Past-Year Versions of Oklahoma 511-Pckt

-We have a total of eight past-year versions of 511-Pckt in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of 511-Pckt in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2021 Form 511 Oklahoma Resident Individual Income Tax Forms Packet & Instructions